-- These channels and their programming usually have a much larger reach but usually cost more to advertise on.
+- These channels and their programming usually have a much larger reach but typically cost more to advertise on.

-- Unlike buying multiple cable networks, you’ll need to contact each Primary Network separately to purchase ad spots.
+- Unlike buying multiple cable networks, you must contact each Primary Network separately to purchase ad spots.

 In many cases, if you are a reseller of a major product line, the manufacturer will provide you with a small budget – usually based on how much product you buy.
 This budget can be used to subsidize the cost of your advertising campaigns.

-There are rules and regulations that you’ll need to follow when using Co-op money.
-These are set by the manufacturer and usually include rules that include topics such as:
+You’ll need to follow rules and regulations when using Co-op money.
+The manufacturer sets these and usually include rules that include topics such as: